cloudControl/documentation/Add-on Documentation/Alias.md

  Please use the interface of your DNS provider to add a [TXT record](http://de.wikipedia.org/wiki/TXT_Resource_Record) to your domain.
 This is an example of a valid TXT record as used for our own www.cloudcontrol.com domain.

  ~~~
  cloudcontrol.com.
 3600	IN	TXT	"cloudControl-verification: 68b676e063eadb350876ae291e9ae43748d6e51c85ecd3c4cc026c869acc9d2d"
  ~~~

  Setting the TXT record on the root domain automatically works if you want to verifiy multiple domains like e.g. www.example.com and secure.example.com with just one TXT record.

- 1. Add a CNAME pointing to the provided ´APP_NAME.cloudcontrolled.com´ subdomain.
+ 1. Add a CNAME pointing to the provided `.cloudcontrolled.com` subdomain.

- In addition to the TXT record, go ahead and also add a CNAME pointing to your apps ´.cloudcontrolled.com´ subdomain.
-Use the command line clients alias command to show the one specific to your deployment.
+ In addition to the TXT record, go ahead and also add a CNAME pointing to your apps `.cloudcontrolled.com` subdomain.
+Use the command line client's alias command to show the one specific to your deployment.

  ~~~
  # for the default deployment